cmhoove14/DDNTD/notebook.md

 # 7/9/2019
 Ran simulations using differential equation model to identify optimal treatment allocations over values of $\mathcalP$, $R_0$, $T$, and $M$.
 Added function to simulate transmission through time with these inputs and return best treatment allocation $A_t$.
 Added density-dependent version of Garchitorena et al model with human to environment transmission a parabolic function of prevalence in the human population such that it decreases towards 0 at 0 prevalence and at 1 prevalence and peaks at 0.5 prevalence, simulating effects of both positive and negative density dependence

+# 7/14/2019
+Finished running some simulations of $P(e)$ with the schisto model.
+Right now can only run the stochastic `adaptiveTau` model with permanent parameter reductions and single variable pulses like MDA.
+Need to spend some time making model more generalizable for easy implementation of different types/combinations of variables.

+Similar story with Garchitorena et al model.
+Since parameter interventions are implemented as forcing functions, the function passed to ode and the function simulating intervention decisions are hard coded for a particular intervention variable.
+Need to find a way to pass these options as function options

 # To-dos
+### Generilizable model structure for interventions in schisto stochastic model
+### Generilizable parameter intervention structure for Garchitorena et al model
 ### Derive $R_{eff}$ for age stratified model
 ### Stochastic age stratified model
 ### Fit base model and age-stratified models to data